Climate Change Actions – Canada Reduces Crude Oil Processing, USA Invests in Renewables

 According to the Economist article, here’s a summary of the reasons for this renewable energy boom.

-- Wind energy has benefitted from a production tax credit for decades and a solar tax credit.
+• Wind energy has benefited from a production tax credit for decades, as has solar energy, which has also received a solar tax credit.

-- A new transmission line network by the state made it possible for wind farms to supply power to the grind from remote, windy parts of the state, and the same lines are boosting solar energy.
+• A new transmission line network established by the state has made it possible for wind farms to supply power to the grid from remote, windy parts of the state, and the same lines are also boosting solar energy.

-- The cost of wind turbines and solar panels has greatly fallen.
+• The cost of wind turbines and solar panels has dramatically fallen.

 It is encouraging to know that Canada is slowing down oil extractions and investments due to climate policies.

-By investing in and producing renewable energy and slowly abandoning coal and fossil fuels, the USA is sending positive signals to the world that renewable energy is capable of meeting great demands.
+By investing in and producing renewable energy while gradually phasing out coal and fossil fuels, the USA is sending a positive signal to the world that renewable energy is capable of meeting significant demands.

 Sources: